 Clare can't remember a time in her life when she didn't have arthritis.

-But that hasn't stopped her from completing a degree in textiles at the University of Wolverhampton, travelling around Australia and working at a hospital and a university in London.
+But that hasn't stopped her from completing a degree in textiles, travelling around Australia and taking up a job at a hospital and university.

 "But I didn't personally see my arthritis as a weird thing because it's always been there.
 Someone who gets it late in childhood might find that quite difficult.